Donald Ray McCray v. Stephen W. Allee

 Justice Reyna

 (Chief Justice Gray does not join this order and provides the following note: I have no idea what McCray has filed in the trial court proceeding since August 31, 2006.
 Therefore I have no idea if it is relevant to any issue which we may be asked to determine in this proceeding.
 I do not know what was filed with the trial court clerk before August 31, 2006 that was not included in the earlier filed clerk’s record that may be relevant to the issues we are asked to determine in this proceeding.
 Accordingly I would let the parties and the clerk comply with Rule of Appellate Procedure 34.5 without interference from this court.
 I have no problem moving the existing record over from the earlier proceeding in this court.
-What is, however, baffling to me is why we have not already dismissed this proceeding.
+With regard to 10-07-00055-CV, what is, however, baffling to me is why we have not already dismissed this proceeding.
 McCray states in his notice of appeal that he is appealing a February 1, 2007 judgment.
 The trial court clerk tells us there is no February 1, 2007 trial court judgment.
 On March 9, 2007 we informed McCray that he has 21 days to file a response “identifying what order or judgment you are appealing and showing grounds for continuing the appeal.”
 On or about April 20, 2007 it appears our clerk confirmed with the trial court clerk there was “no final judgment at all in this case.”
 Accordingly, I would dismiss the appeal for want of jurisdiction as we did the earlier proceeding.)

-Order issued and filed May 30, 2007
+Order issued and filed September 12, 2007

 Do not publish